bw-math/bw-math/source/assignments/classwork/probability/02_CONDITIONAL.rst

 0. You are dealt a single card from a standard deck of 52 cards, face down.

 a.
-Without any prior knowlesdge, what is the probability of the card being a spade?
+Without any prior knowlesdge, what is the probability of the card being a Jack?

 b.
-The dealer reveals to you the face of the card is a Jack.
+The dealer reveals to you the suit of the card is a spade.
 How does this information change your answer to *part a*?

 c.
 Based on your answers to the *parts a and b*, is the event of getting a Jack independent of the event of getting a spade?

+d.
+Suppose instead of revealing the card is a spade, the dealer reveals its rank is greater than 10.
+How does this information change your answer to *part b*

+e.
+Is the event of getting a card with a rank greater than 10 independent of the event of getting a Jack?

 .. topic:: Independence Multiplication Law